nodownjs/spec/public/specs/1-getting-started/introduction.md

 ## Introduction

-Nodown is a lightweight markup language that shares a strong similarity with Markdown.
+Nodown is a lightweight markup language[^lml] that shares a strong similarity with Markdown.
 Developed in JavaScript, it was born of the desire to enrich Markdown by integrating additional functionalities, while overcoming certain limitations inherent in standard Markdown.

 ## Motivations